phenoscape/phenoscape-kb-services/README.md

 Configuration options are set in an `application.conf` file on the classpath.
 Some settings are specific to phenoscape-kb-services, while some are [akka-http settings](https://doc.akka.io/docs/akka-http/current/configuration.html#configuration).
-You can start by coping `src/main/resources/application.conf.example` to `src/main/resources/application.conf`.
+You can start by copying `src/main/resources/application.conf.example` to `src/main/resources/application.conf`.

 ### Run